rohanmalhotra0/personal-siteRohan/docs/static/media/about.8cf62dcec3398514849b.md

 - I have an arm disability called radial ulnar synotosis, basically I can't flip my hands such that they are underhanded.
 - I grew up in Chatham New Jersey but was born in Freemont California
-- I LOVE cooking and it has been a passion of mine since I was a kid watching my mom cook while I sat on the kitchen counter
+- I love cooking and it has been a passion of mine since I was a kid watching my mom cook while I sat on the kitchen counter